HarshiniSG90/payment-calculator/README.md

 Wait for 1 min to see each payment to display in the console.

 2. This is for the optional bonus question
+NOTE:

-Just enter input.txt in the console then this will load the file with all payments.
+Please edit configuration in Intellij and add input.txt in program arguments. then this will load the file with all payments.

 Wait for 1 min to see each payment to display in the console. whenever any new payment is added in the console.